 Dr Rob Hall is a Lecturer in Shelf Sea Oceanography at the University of East Anglia with expertise in internal waves, turbulent mixing, biogeochemical fluxes, and primary productivity at in regions of complex topography using a combination of observational methods and numerical modelling.

 Scottish Association for Marine Science (SAMS)

 Prof. Mark Inall is a physical oceanographer with a research focus on the marine environments of shelf seas and adjacent sub-polar oceans, including sea lochs and inshore waters, the wider shelf and shelf edge, as well as process-level studies at relatively small scales using ocean gliders.
 He is an expert in ocean mixing processes, in particular those resulting from tidal flow over topography, and in shelf seas environments.
 He led the recent NERC consortium project FASTNEt, pioneering the use of MAS in examining shelf-edge exchange processes.

 Andrew Dale Co-Investigator

-Matthew Toberman is a physical oceanographer who's interest lies in the cascade and interaction of spatial scales at work in the ocean.
-Matthew's PhD investigated the dynamics of and the turbulence associated with very near surface gravity currents and non linear internal waves.
+Matthew Toberman is a physical oceanographer whose interest lies in the cascade and interaction of spatial scales at work in the ocean.
+Matthew’s PhD investigated the dynamics of and the turbulence associated with very near surface gravity currents and non linear internal waves.
 Since then Matthew has continued to work on the physics of shelf sea mixing.
-Matthew's role within ALTERECO to be one of three postdoctoral Researchers, that will deploy gliders, analyze data and disseminate findings.
+Matthew’s role within ALTERECO to be one of three postdoctoral Researchers, that will deploy gliders, analyze data and disseminate findings.